iomatix/iomatix/README.md

   <tr>
     <td>
       👀 I'm interested in programming, music creation, procedural modeling, game design, world creation, and plot development.<br>
-      ⭕ I’m currently working on game prototype on Unreal Engine 5, working on a TTRPG project, and collaborating in the game-dev community.<br>
+      ⭕ I’m currently working on the game project on Unreal Engine 5, working on a TTRPG project, and collaborating in the game-dev community.<br>
       💞️ I’m looking to collaborate on game development or engaging modding projects.<br>
       ✔️ My game engine of choice is the Unreal Engine.<br>
       📫 I hold a master's degree from the University of Technology.